 Tracing its history to the colonial era, the Fredericksburg Region has long been known as an important center for industry and commerce, due largely to its strategic position as a crossroads for highway, rail, and water-based transportation as well as its central location between three military bases, Quantico, Dahlgren, and AP Hill.

 Numerous high tech firms serve these bases, as well as many agencies of the federal and state government.

-Many other businesses locate here to serve the region and because of the area’s enviable quality of life, and accessibility to major markets on the East Coast.
+Many other businesses locate here to serve the region because of the area’s enviable quality of life and accessibility to major markets on the East Coast.

 Additional Resources: http://fra-yes.org